On the importance of astronomical refraction for modern Solar astrometric measurements: Results

-This dispersion equation was also used by Ciddor (\cite{Ciddor}) who derived a new set of equations for calculating the refractive index of air which was subsequently adopted by the International Association of Geodesy (IAG \cite{IAG99}) as a new standard.
-In the following, all computations have been made using ${\lambda=535.7\ \mbox{nm}}$ which is one of the wavelengths used by the PICARD-SOL project.
+This dispersion equation was also used by Ciddor \citeyearpar{Ciddor1996} who derived a new set of equations for calculating the refractive index of air which was subsequently adopted by the International Association of Geodesy (IAG \citeyear{IAG1999}) as a new standard.
+In the following, all computations have been made using $\lambda=782.2\ \mbox{nm}$ which is one of the wavelengths used by the PICARD-SOL project and that will be used in Section~\ref{sec:data}.